openedx/edx-documentation/en_us/install_operations/source/installation/devstack/install_devstack.rst

 .. _install_devstack_with_torrent_file:

 *******************************************************
-Installing Devstack with a Torrent Vagrant Box Download
+Install Devstack with a Torrent Vagrant Box Download
 *******************************************************

 You can use a BitTorrent client to download the Vagrant box file.
 Downloading the box file and installing it in your Vagrant environment will prevent Vagrant from downloading the box file directly when you start it for the first time.
 This may be useful if you have a limited or intermittent connection to the internet and cannot download a large file.

 To install devstack using a box file that you download with a BitTorrent